 Dear Friend of Exceptional Children,

-We hope you will continue to support this effort and share the good news of your involvement with your friends.
-Each of us has the power to encourage the people around us and these days, a little encouragement can go a very long way to make someone's day or give them hope.
-You are helping us spread the light and we are very grateful.
+Each one of us has the power to encourage the people around us and these days, a little encouragement can go a very long way to make someone's day or give them hope.
+Thank you for encouraging all of us at GITC with your generosity.
+Your participation helps us spread the joy and we are very grateful.